 Substantive requirements of the procedures under the EPC are explained in Parts F, G and H:

-- Part H deals with the requirements relating to amendments and corrections, in particular to questions of admissibility (Rule80 and Rule137) and compliance with Art.123(2) and (3), Rule139 and Rule140.
+- Part H deals with the requirements relating to amendments and corrections, in particular to questions of admissibility (Rule 80 and Rule 137) and compliance with Article 123(2) and (3), Rule 139 and Rule 140.

 Available formats and amendments

-The revised Guidelines for Examination (November 2017) are available online in the EPO's three official languages in both PDF and HTML format.
+The revised Guidelines for Examination (November 2018) are available online in the EPO's three official languages in both HTML and PDF format.
 The printed version has been discontinued.

 The amendments can be viewed in the HTML publication by ticking the "Show modifications" box in the upper right corner, which displays inserted text with a green background and deleted text in red strikethrough font.
 For sections in which no changes have been made, the tick box is greyed out.
-The EPO website also provides two downloadable versions of the Guidelines in PDF format, one clean copy and one version showing all modifications.
+The EPO website also provides downloadable versions of the Guidelines in PDF format as clean copy and as version showing all modifications.